Embed Code

 **Jackie O**

 In the #0excludeGlossary world of cannabis, Jackie O stands out as a #1excludeGlossary hybrid strain that promises an invigorating and cerebral experience.
 The name Jackie O pays homage to Jacqueline Kennedy Onassis, reflecting the strain’s sophisticated and timeless appeal.
 Originating from a cross between the legendary Jack Herer and an undisclosed strain, Jackie O has carved a niche for itself with its ability to enhance creativity and focus.
-Over the years, the term Jackie O has come to represent a #2excludeGlossary cannabis experience that is both elegant and energizing.
+Over the years, the term Jackie O has come to represent a high-quality cannabis experience that is both elegant and energizing.
 This strain is particularly favored by those who seek a mental uplift and a burst of inspiration, making it ideal for creative endeavors and social gatherings.
 As the cannabis landscape continues to shift, Jackie O remains a beloved choice for connoisseurs who value a classic yet dynamic high.
 [Source: Leafly, Wikileaf]

 Edit Wiki Term